TencentAILabHealthcare/pysodb/README.md

-# Guidelines for pysodb
+# pysodb
 ## Introduction
-pysodb is a python package that provides the interface to access data in SODB.
+pysodb is a python package that provides the interface to access the data in [SODB](https://gene.ai.tencent.com/SpatialOmics/).

 ## Installation
 1. Create a conda environment and activate it.